October 15, 2020

 To understand future climate change, scientists need to predict the amount of methane released from wetlands.
-Our work has advanced understanding of plant‐soil interactions that contribute to wetland methane emissions within thawing permafrost landscapes.
+This work has advanced understanding of plant‐soil interactions that contribute to wetland methane emissions within thawing permafrost landscapes.
 This understanding will help scientist model and predict wetland methane emissions.

-In a permafrost‐thaw bog in Interior Alaska, we sought to disentangle mechanisms by which vascular vegetation affect methane emissions.
+In a permafrost‐thaw bog in Interior Alaska, scientists sought to disentangle mechanisms by which vascular vegetation affect methane emissions.
 Vegetation operated on top of baseline methane emissions, which varied with proximity to the thawing permafrost margin.
 Emissions from vegetated plots increased over the season, resulting in cumulative seasonal methane emissions that were ~4.5 g m−2 season−1 greater than unvegetated plots.
 Mass balance calculations signify these greater emissions were due to increased methane production and decreased methane oxidation.
 Minimal oxidation occurred along the plant‐transport pathway, and oxidation was suppressed outside the plant pathway.
 Suppression of methane oxidation was stimulated by root exudates fueling competition among microbes for electron acceptors.
-This contention is supported by the fact that methane oxidation and relative abundance of methanotrophs decreased over the season in the presence of vegetation, but methane oxidation remained steady in unvegetated treatments; oxygen was not detected around plant roots but was detected around silicone tubes mimicking aerenchyma; and oxygen injection experiments suggested that oxygen consumption was faster in the presence of vascular vegetation.
-Root exudates are known to fuel methane production, and our work provides evidence they also decrease methane oxidation.
+This contention is supported by the fact that methane oxidation and relative abundance of methanotrophs decreased over the season in the presence of vegetation, but methane oxidation remained steady in unvegetated treatments.
+Oxygen was not detected around plant roots but was detected around silicone tubes mimicking aerenchyma, and oxygen injection experiments suggested that oxygen consumption was faster in the presence of vascular vegetation.
+Root exudates are known to fuel methane production, and this work provides evidence they also decrease methane oxidation.

 University of Washington, Seattle